-1. The principal will have written permission from the parent or legal guardian for all nonprescription medication.
+- 1. The principal must have written permission from the parent or legal guardian for all non-prescription medication.
 The permission must stipulate when the medication is to be taken and the amount.
-This will be given to the school secretary as soon as the child enters school.

-The medication will be brought to school in the original container and the label on the medication shall include the student's name, date, and instructions for administration.
-The medication will be brought in by an adult.

-4. The medication will be stored in a secure location.

-5. The school secretary will inform the teacher when it is time for the student to take the medication and the student will be brought to the office.
+This must be given to the school secretary as soon as the child enters school. - 2.
+The medication must be brought to school in the original container and the label on the medication shall include the student's name, date, and instructions for administration. - 3.
+The medication will be brought in by an adult. - 4.
+The medication will be stored in a secure location. - 5.
+The school secretary will inform the teacher when it is time for the student to take the medication and the student will be brought to the office.